WMG: Epic Rap Battles of History

 - This would become an unfair fight, since there's no way in Hell the Jewish Albert Einstein would be in a 10-mile radius with Hitler.

-- Alternately, it'll be Ivan the Terrible or Grigori Rasputin.
+Ivan the Terrible or Grigori RasputinIT MUST HAPPEN!

-- However, he did play Kanye West in Season Three.
+- However, he did play Kanye West in Season 3, and Shaka Zulu in Season 4.

 - Nikola Tesla battles with Thomas Edison in Season 2.
 Not sure what dance he does at the end though.